-(i) NOTE: This feature is not applicable for Dell Precision PR7910 systems.
+- (i) NOTE: This feature is not applicable for Dell Precision PR7910 systems. - NOTE: If USB NIC is disabled on the iDRAC, iSM installer auto enables USB NIC.
+Once the installation is complete, disable USB NIC if needed.

 Installing iDRAC Service Module from iDRAC Express and Basic